 Article I, § 22(a) of the Missouri Constitution provides that "the right of trial by jury as heretofore enjoyed shall remain inviolate."
-This provision guarantees the right to a jury only insofar as such a right existed at common law.
-Although the right is constitutionally state that has voted for the Democratic presidential candidate since 1992, allows extensive voir dire.
+This provision guarantees the right to a jury only insofar as such a right existed at common law.39 Although the right is constitutionally

+38 The reality is far more complex.
+For example, Missouri allows lengthy and detailed voir dire due to state courts' belief that bias is prevalent, case specific, and must be rooted out.
+Florida allows similar voir dire and rejects most rehabilitation of jurors, despite the fact that Florida is, on net, moderate to conservative.
+Meanwhile, California, a state that has voted for the Democratic presidential candidate since 1992, allows extensive voir dire.
 Meanwhile, Colorado-which recently elected a Democratic governor, attorney general, senate and house of representatives at the state level-allows rehabilitation in many situations and has, in many courts, a presumption of very brief voir dire.
 This perspective aligns with many federal courts, who, regardless of location, tend to disfavor lengthy voir dire (with some notable exceptions).

-&lt;sup>38 The reality is far more complex.
-For example, Missouri allows lengthy and detailed voir dire due to state courts' belief that bias is prevalent, case specific, and must be rooted out.
-Florida allows similar voir dire and rejects most rehabilitation of jurors, despite the fact that Florida is, on net, moderate to conservative.
-Meanwhile, California, a embedded, it functions similarly to the right to trial by jury in some states that established the right by statute, rules of civil procedure, or through case precedent.

-&lt;sup>39 Plaza Exp.
+39 Plaza Exp.
 Co. v.
 Galloway, 365 Mo.
 166, 176, 280 S.W.2d 17, 24 (1955).